Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Introduction

-Furthermore, in the other type system without localization, which is related to both the KHM and Harper models, we report the change in how the wave packet spreads when the perturbation strength is increased with respect to the ballistic spreading in the unperturbed Bloch state.
-It is shown that a dynamical transition from ballistic to diffusive spread results.
+Furthermore, by using the other type system without localization, which is related to both the KHM and Harper models, we report the change in the wave packet dynamics from the ballistic spreading in the unperturbed Bloch state to the normal diffusion when the perturbation strength is increased.
 Hereinafter, this transition is referred to as a ballistic-diffusive transition (BDT) of wave packet spreading.
-The timescale for the transition from ballistic to diffusive depends on the strength $\eps$ as well as $M$.
-This result also corresponds well with the results for the KAM and Anderson models. \cite{yamada20a,yamada21,yamada21a}
+The timescale for the BDT depends on the strength $\eps$ as well as $M$.
+In the next section, those indicating BDT are introduced as B-type system.
+In contrast, those indicating LDT are used as A-type system.

 In Sec.\ref{sec:model} we introduce the model and the basic property.
-Section \ref{sec:LDT} explores the dynamical localization-delocalization transition when perturbed by quasi-periodic oscillation with the component $M$ and the strength $\eps$.
-In contrast, in Sect.\ref{sec:ballistic}, we focus on the diffusive property of the delocalized states, and show the relation to ballistic-diffusive transition by the coherent perturbation in the other system.
-In the last section, we summarize our foundlings while comparing them with other results.
+Section \ref{sec:LDT} explores the dynamical LDT when perturbed by quasi-periodic oscillation with the component $M$ and the strength $\eps$.
+In contrast, in Sect.\ref{sec:ballistic}, we focus on the diffusive property of the delocalized states, and show the relation to BDT by the coherent perturbation in the B-type system.
+In Sect.\ref{sect:typeAB}, the relationship of the diffusive states in the A-type and B-type systems is shown.
+In the last section, we summarize our findings while comparing them with other results.